dan335/meteor-hx/README.md

 Usage
 =========

+* Hx.hexDimensions(hexSize, hexSquish) - returns width and height of one hex
+* Hx.distanceBetweenHexes(hexSize, hexSquish) - distance from midpoint of a hex to midpoint of next hex
 * Hx.createHexGrid(numRings) - returns an array of hex coordinates [{x:0, y:0}, {x:1, y:0}]
 * Hx.getNeighbor(x, y, direction) - returns {x:integer, y:integer}
 * Hx.coordinatesToPos(x, y, hexSize, hexSquish) - returns {x:posX, y:posY} - This converts from the hex's coordinates to the position it should be drawn at.
 HexSize is the radius of the hex.
 HexSquish is how much the hexes should be squished vertically so that they appear to be viewed from an angle instead of straight down.